pylayers/pylayers/doc/notebook/2-AP/Antenna.md

 >>> print lssh3[0:5]
 >>> print lmat[0:5]
 Number of antenna in .vsh3 format :  66
-Number of antenna in .sh3 format :  42
+Number of antenna in .sh3 format :  56
 ['S1R1.vsh3', 'S1R10.vsh3', 'S1R11.vsh3', 'S1R12.vsh3', 'S1R13.vsh3']
-['S17R1.sh3', 'S17R2m.sh3', 'S1R1.sh3', 'S1R10.sh3', 'S1R11.sh3']
+['3GPP_AnkleLeft_7.sh3', '3GPP_AnkleRight_7.sh3', '3GPP_BackCenter_7.sh3', '3GPP_BackCenter_8.sh3', '3GPP_ElbowLeft_7.sh3']
-[]
+['S1R1.mat']
 ```

-As already mentionned above, at that point the radiation pattern of the antenna has not yet been evaluated.
-The method to evaluate the pattern is `Fsynth()` with the `pattern` option set to true.
-If the `pattern` option is set to False, the antenna is evaluated for only the specified direction.
+As already mentionned, the radiation pattern of the antenna has not yet been evaluated.
+The method to evaluate the pattern is `eval()` with the `grid` option set to true.
+If the `grid` option is set to False, the antenna is evaluated for only the specified direction.
 This mode is used in the ray tracing, while the former is used to visualize the whole antenna pattern.

 The vector spherical coefficient are strored in `A.C`.
 This C refers to the coefficients.
 Those coefficients are obtained thanks to the [Spherepack Module](http://nldr.library.ucar.edu/repository/assets/technotes/TECH-NOTE-000-000-000-380.pdf).